Volkswagen Beetle: KdF-Wagen

 Two KdF cars on the Reichsautobahn, c.
 1943.
 Since the KdF was never delivered to the public, it is likely that this was an advertisement photo.

 Kraft durch Freude (Strength Through Joy, a political organisation aimed at providing the populace with leisure activities) was in charge of this project.
-Robert Ley, the Nazi official heading Kraft durch Freude (KdF), announced in 1938 that every German would own a Volkswagen within ten years.
+Robert Ley, the official heading Kraft durch Freude (KdF), announced in 1938 that every German would own a Volkswagen within ten years.
 However, there were challenges.
 Gasoline prices in Germany were high due to taxes, making it expensive for private car ownership.
 Gasoline was also primarily used for the military in the Nazi regime.
-Despite that, the Nazi leaders saw the mass-produced car as a way to promote their system.
+Despite that, the regime saw the mass-produced car as a way to promote their system.
 It symbolised a shift from cars being a privilege for the wealthy to a dream that lower-class Germans could now fulfil.
 Hitler was particularly enthusiastic about it because the car could easily be adapted for military use.

-The KdF-Wagen was not series-produced before the Second World War because the Volkswagen plant at Fallersleben (now Wolfsburg), founded in May 1938, was not yet finished.
-During the war, other German manufacturers were concurrently producing military vehicles and armaments, so the series production of the then-called Volkswagen car could not begin until peacetime; nevertheless, 210 KdF-Wagens were manufactured by the end of the war in May 1945.
-Following the cessation of hostilities the British occupying forces brought the factory into operation and by the close of 1945, 1,785 Volkswagens had been built, delivered to the occupying powers and the postal service.
+The KdF-Wagen was not series-produced before World War II because the Volkswagen plant at Fallersleben (now Wolfsburg), founded in May 1938, was not yet completed.
+During the war, other German manufacturers were concurrently producing military vehicles and armaments, so the series production of the Volkswagen car could not begin until peacetime; nevertheless, 210 KdF-Wagens were manufactured by the end of the war in May 1945.
+Following the cessation of hostilities, the British occupying forces brought the factory into operation.
+By the end of 1945, 1,785 Volkswagens had been built, delivered to the occupying powers and the postal service.